openharmony/docs/en/application-dev/file-management/file-access-across-devices.md

-# Access Files Across Devices
+# Accessing Files Across Devices

 The distributed file system provides cross-device file access capabilities for applications.
 For the same application installed on multiple devices, you can implement read and write of the files in the application's distributed directory (**/data/storage/el2/distributedfiles/**) across devices by using [ohos.file.fs](app-file-access.md).
 For example, device A and device B are installed with the same application.
 After device A and device B are connected to form a Virtual Device, the application on device A can access the files of the same application on Device B. What you need to do is place the files to the distributed directory.